IgrikXD/WSPR-beacon/Firmware/README.md

 ```
 There is no need to specify your QTH locator, it will be calculated automatically by _void setQTHLocator()_ function based on actual GPS data.

-## Select the Board:
-Go to "_Tools_" -> "_Board_", then select  "_Arduino Nano_".

-## Choose the Port:
-Connect the device to your computer via USB cable.
-Then, in the "_Tools_" -> "_Port_" menu, select the corresponding COM port.

-## Upload an Firmware:
+## Upload an firmware:
-Click the "_Upload_" button in the Arduino IDE to compile and upload your program to the device.
+Click the "_Upload_" button in the Arduino IDE to compile and upload firmware to the device.